dwfe/tree-cell/README.md

 The following annotations are available:

 - `asyncCell` – binds a property to a cell of type `AsyncCell` – the cell whose value changes asynchronously.
 The passed function is expected to return a value of one of the following types: `Promise`, `AsyncIterable` or `Iterable`.
 Or you can set value of these types directly to the property.
 - `obsValueCell` – binds a property to a cell of type `ObsValueCell` – the cell whose value can be observable.
 The cell listens for Changes of value and propagates them.
-Observable values are created using functions: `createObsArray`, `createObsMap`.
+Observable values are created using functions: `createObsArray`, `createObsMap`, `createObsSet`, `createObsObject`.
 - `cell` – binds a property to a cell of type `Cell` – if the previous annotation options didn't suit you, then just use this one.

 # What properties can be annotated